Current Covid wave from China must be taken 'very very' seriously: Germany

 Story highlights

-Addressing a press conference, German foreign minister Annalena Baerbock said since China releases hardly any details, not just European cooperation is crucial but also cooperation with the World Health Organization (WHO) for full transparency on what the situation in China is like right now.
+Addressing a press conference, German foreign minister Annalena Baerbock said since China hardly releases any details, European cooperation is very crucial and collaboration with the World Health Organisation (WHO) is equally important for full transparency on what the situation in China is like right now.

-Addressing a press conference, German foreign minister Annalena Baerbock said since China releases hardly any details, not just European cooperation is crucial but also cooperation with the World Health Organization (WHO) for full transparency on what the situation in China is like right now.
+Addressing a press conference, German foreign minister Annalena Baerbock said since China hardly releases any details, European cooperation is very crucial and collaboration with the World Health Organisation (WHO) is equally important for full transparency on what the situation in China is like right now.

 Since the onset of the pandemic, Germany has recorded more than 37.4 million Covid cases and 161,714 deaths, according to WHO data.